 Fellow parents are wonderful networking opportunities.
 Often families are expanding, looking to stay in the same school district but looking for a new home.
 Be open about what you do for a living, and periodically throw in a deal you’ve closed or the great house up the street you sold in a week.
 Casual conversations are best, and whether at the playground or in the classroom helping out, these are often wonderful gateways to future business.

-Almost every community has a Facebook group these days, and, as a realtor, you want to be there.
+Almost every community has a Facebook group these days, and, as a real estate agent, you want to be there.
 Give feedback, be a positive contributor, and when the right listings come, be sure to post them.
 Especially in competitive markets, a “coming soon” post will quickly build you a reputation as an insider in your farm area and before you know it, people will be messaging you about other listings you might know about.
 In my neighborhood, it was a real estate agent who started our community Facebook group.
 It’s now a thriving and active community with information from snow plowing to local events, and, consequently, one of her primary real estate referral sources.

 If you do get a real estate referral from someone in your circle, don’t forget to follow up and thank them.
 One of the best ways to follow up and thank someone for a referral is a quick handwritten thank you letter along with a small gift.
 A gift certificate to a local café, a box of chocolates, or a nice bottle of wine are all appropriate gifts to thank people for referrals.